 - Background information can be an incredibly useful part of understanding a debtor’s ability to pay their debts.

 - When you have certain background information, you’ll be more able to handle different types of debt recovery.

 - With a public records search engine, you’ll be more able to gather the right types of background information.

 As a collection agency, you’re probably going to invest a lot of time in skip tracing.
 Whether someone’s intentionally skipped town to try and avoid debt collectors or you’re just having a hard time contacting the individual using the contact information you received from the original creditor, tracking someone down will probably take a lot of your time.
-A public records search engine may be able to help you do it more easily.
+A public records search engine with features like phone appends may be able to help you do it more easily.